CVE-2026-3296: CWE-502 Deserialization of Untrusted Data in wpeverest Everest Forms – Contact Form, Payment Form, Quiz, Survey & Custom Form Builder

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict access to the WordPress admin panel to trusted users only and consider disabling or limiting use of the Everest Forms plugin.
-Monitor vendor channels for updates and apply official patches immediately once released.
+No official fix or patch links are provided at this time.
+Until a patch is available, it is recommended to restrict administrative access to the WordPress backend to trusted users only and consider disabling or removing the Everest Forms plugin if possible.
+Monitor vendor communications for updates and apply official patches immediately once released.

 CVE-2026-3296: CWE-502 Deserialization of Untrusted Data in wpeverest Everest Forms – Contact Form, Payment Form, Quiz, Survey & Custom Form Builder